Hunter S. Thompson: Aspen sheriff campaign

 In 1970, Thompson ran for sheriff of Pitkin County, Colorado, as part of a group of citizens running for local offices on the "Freak Power" ticket.
 The platform included promoting the decriminalization of drugs (for personal use only, not trafficking, as he disapproved of profiteering), tearing up the streets and turning them into grassy pedestrian malls, banning any building so tall as to obscure the view of the mountains, disarming all police forces, and renaming Aspen "Fat City" to deter investors.
 Thompson, having shaved his head, referred to the crew cut-wearing Republican candidate as "my long-haired opponent".

 With polls showing him with a slight lead in a three-way race, Thompson appeared at Rolling Stone magazine headquarters in San Francisco with a six-pack of beer in hand, and declared to editor Jann Wenner that he was about to be elected sheriff of Aspen, Colorado, and wished to write about the "Freak Power" movement.
-Thus, Thompson's first article in Rolling Stone was published as "The Battle of Aspen" with the byline "By: Dr. Hunter S. Thompson (Candidate for Sheriff)".
-Despite the publicity, Thompson narrowly lost the election.
-While carrying the city of Aspen, he garnered only 44% of the county-wide vote in what had become a two-way race.
-The Republican candidate agreed to withdraw a few days before the election to consolidate the anti-Thompson votes, in return for the Democrats withdrawing their candidate for county commissioner.
-Thompson later remarked that the Rolling Stone article mobilized his opposition far more than his supporters.

-A documentary film about Hunter S. Thompson's campaign for sheriff called Freak Power: The Ballot or the Bomb was released on October 23, 2020.
+"The Battle of Aspen" was Thompson's first feature for the magazine carrying the byline "By: Dr. Hunter S. Thompson (Candidate for Sheriff)".
+(Thompson's "Dr" certification was obtained from a mail-order church while he was in San Francisco in the '60s.)
+Despite the publicity, Thompson lost the election.
+While carrying the city of Aspen, he garnered only 44% of the county-wide vote in what had become, after the withdrawal of the Republican candidate, a two-way race.
+Thompson later said that the Rolling Stone article mobilized more opposition to the Freak Power ticket than supporters.
+The episode was the subject of the 2020 documentary film Freak Power: The Ballot or the Bomb.
+Writing of the episode more than 50 years later, Wenner wrote, "Aspen didn't get a new sheriff, but I realized that, in Hunter, I had a fellow traveler."